Reducing pathogen distribution from animal transport

 In order to address the issue of uncontrolled air movement in existing transport trailers, the prototype trailer was designed to be completely closed with only designated air inlets and outlets as openings, and fitted with an air filtration system to prevent entry of pathogen-contaminated air into the animal compartments.
 The computer model of the new trailer design was generated.
 After refining the geometry and mesh, simulations of airflow, temperature and moisture were carried out by implementing similar initial boundary conditions used for the base model.

 Through the action of fans, air entered the trailer through the inlets located at the front of the trailer, passed through the filters and exhausted through the outlets at the back of the trailer.
-This indicates that all outside air are pre-filtered before being distributed to the compartments, thereby confirming that this system can protect the herd from potential airborne disease contamination.
+This indicates that all outside air is filtered before being distributed to the compartments, thereby confirming that this system can protect the herd from potential airborne disease contamination.

 3. Comparison of the simulation results for the two models